 Pair of Hardwood Chairs

-After making a Cherry Bench for our hallway, I thought it was time to tackle some
+After making a slant-back cherry bench for our hallway, I thought it was time to tackle some

 built for my wife was screaming for a matching chair and, aside from that,